Juckes Granville Juckes-Clifton: Career

 In 1790 he inherited the estate of his great-uncle the Rev. Juckes Egerton, of Trelydon, Montgomeryshire, and assumed by Royal Licence the sole surname of Juckes.

 He succeeded his brother Sir Robert Clifton, 7th Baronet as 8th Baronet in 1837, and consequently took the additional surname of Clifton by Royal Licence.
 He courted local controversy when he attempted to close off public access to the Clifton Grove walk on his estate and after a public outcry, this was abandoned.

 He served as High Sheriff of Nottinghamshire in 1840.

 Sir Juckes restored St. Mary's Church, Clifton at his own expense in 1852.

+Personal life

+In 1794, he married Margaret de Lancy, daughter of James de Lancy of Bath.
+They had no children.